cmzou/diffpriv/README.md

 ## Data
 The dataset we use is the Home Mortgage Disclosure Act Loan/Application Register (HMDA-LAR) data from 2017.

+In particular, we focus on the loan records from four states: North Carolina, South Carolina, Georgia, and Virginia.

+In the full dataset, most of the features we focus on are imbalanced.
+For instance, the loan outcome is approximately 80% approval and 20% denial.
+The demographic features we investigate for the fairness aspect of the project are similarly disproportinate<sup id="a1">[1](#f1)</sup>, containing significanly higher number of records of the unprotected groups.

+Therefore, after initial testing with the full dataset, we quickly transitioned to using various balanced datasets<sup id="a2">[2](#f2)</sup>.

 ## Methods
 The dataset is cleaned using `./Preprocessing/Data_Preprocessing.ipynb`.
 We balance the dataset by `action_taken_name` and by different protected classes so that we can create a better model and start with unbiased data.